-The following ov\lscarts commands can be used to check the media inventory:
+The following ov_lscarts commands can be used to check the media inventory:

-Show location information for all cartridges, such as the library location, slot assignment, presence in slot, or if loaded in a drive, the name of that drive:
+• Show location information for all cartridges, such as the library location, slot assignment, presence in slot, or if loaded in a drive, the name of that drive:

-'''

 ov_lscarts -w '.'

+• Show cartridges assigned to the IRIX Networker application, in long format:

 '''

-Show cartridges assigned to the IRIX Networker application, in long format:

-'''

-ov_lscarts -A networker -l '.'
+ov_lscarts -A networker -1 '.'

 '''